Writing your own linear algebra matrix library in C

 LU(P) Decomposition

-LU Decomposition, also named LU Factorisation refers to the factorisation of a matrix A, into two factors L and U.
+LU Decomposition, also known as LU Factorization, refers to the process of breaking down a square matrix $A$ into the product of two triangular factors: $L$ and $U$.

 Where: